ballingj/django-riffmates/workflow_ch4.md

         return f"Room(id={self.id}, name={self.name})"
 ...
 ```
-After the migrations, you should be able to use the Django built in query manager to query the foreigh relationship.
+After the migrations, you should be able to use the Django built in query manager to query the foreign relationship.
  The query manager is named after the associated model
 with ```_set``` stuck on the end.
 Your Venue model has a ```.room_set``` query manager.